Why this matters

 It’s an intuitive way for product teams to define “done” in a way that ensures accessible experiences work for everyone.

-Product owners and managers must attend design reviews with the design systems team.
+Product owners and managers must attend design reviews, preferably with a senior design systems team.
 While the design system team exists to support the success of products, it also enables designers to make the best choices for the customer.

 What happens when product owners don’t participate

-Feedback given from the design systems reviews to the designer becomes a game of telephone.
-The product owner’s absence also creates opportunity to allow an inaccessible product to be launched, since not every designer is comfortable standing up to their management team.
+When feedback is given from the design systems reviews solely to the designer, it quickly becomes problematic.
+Not every designer is comfortable with or articulate in standing up to their management team.

 Product owners and managers must be willing to attend and accept guidance from design systems reviews.
 The design system team will be advocating for the best customer experience and taking accessibility into account.